Vidhish-Trivedi/SoftwareTesting/README.md

 - Replacement of some boolean relations with others, e.g. $>$ with $\geq$, == and $\leq$
 - Replacement of variables with others from the same scope (variable types must be compatible)
 - Remove method body

+For the purpose of this project, we have covered some of the many available mutation operators, as covering all of them is not feasible in the given timeframe.
 ### Mutation Testing Levels
 - **Unit Mutation:** Unit mutation focuses on individual components like functions or methods.
 It delves into the internal workings of these units, making changes such as altering operators or tweaking logic.
 This testing method assesses how well the test suite can detect modifications within these isolated components, ensuring each piece of the software puzzle functions correctly on its own.
 - **Integration Mutation:** Integration mutation (sometimes called interface mutation) works by creating mutants on the connections between components.
 Most of the mutations are around method calls, and both the calling (caller) and the called (callee) method are considered.